Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Classes/README.md

     // No business logic - just a data container
 }
 ```
-Objects that only hold data without behavior push all logic into service classes, missing opportunities for encapsulation.
+**Problem:** Objects that only hold data without behavior push all logic into service classes, missing opportunities for encapsulation.

 ### Inheritance Misuse
 ```csharp